-The Group's risk profile, including quantitative indicators, current trends, and the utilization of capital limits, is monitored as a part of the regular, quarterly information provided to the Risk and Capital Management Committee of the Bank's Management Board and to the Risk and

-Capital Committee of the Supervisory Board..
-Four meetings were held in 2015 in order to analyze abovementioned factors.
+The Group's risk profile, including quantitative indicators, current trends, and the utilization of capital limits, is monitored as a part of the regular, quarterly information provided to the Risk and Capital Management Committee of the Bank's Management Board and to the Risk and Capital Committee of the Supervisory Board.
+4 meetings were held in 2016 in order to analyze abovementioned factors.

-The assessment process of the Group's risk profile is approved by the Management Board in the form of "Capital Group of Bank Handlowy w Warszawie S.A.
-Capital Management" document, and then submitted for the Supervisory Board approval by resolution.
+Group's risk profile is approved by the Management Board in the form of "Capital Group of Bank Handlowy w Warszawie S.A.
+Capital Management" document, and then submitted for the Supervisory Board approval by resolution in accordance with the document for 2016.